 Today, you text it.
 The receiver forwards it.
-The next receiver posts it on Facebook.
-One reader tweets it; another Google Plus’s it.
+The next receiver posts it on Instagram.
+One reader tweets it; another puts it in their Snapchat story.
 And, voila!
 Viral Gossip, with the guaranteed promise of a YouTube video coming soon, is born.

 So, as parents and teachers of the tween, what is our call to action?
-We can view social media technology as the bane of our tweens’ existence and lock up all of their gadgets until our kids turn 18…but I’m afraid that’s not the answer.
-We can’t afford to squander this ultimate teachable moment to help our kids adopt a balanced media diet that’s fun, educational and safe.
+We can view social media technology as the bane of our tweens’ existence and lock up all of their gadgets until our kids turn 18 … but I’m afraid that’s not the answer.

 - Never share names, schools, ages, phone numbers or addresses.